Brain Teaser: Can You Solve This Brain Teaser In 4 Seconds?

 Don’t look for the answer without attempting and try to think of the right answer

-Can you guess the answer that how can you tell What color was the bear?
+Can you guess the answer that how can you tell What did the wise man say?

 Read the question twice and think again for the right answer

-The goal for users here is to find the color of the bear easy, right?
+The goal for users here is to find the what did the wise man say easy, right?

 You have only 4 seconds to think about